shustinm/hydration/docs/messages.md

 Body1:
 	some_data:	UInt64(43707)
 ```
 As you can see, the value of message_len is 10.
-(2 byte-long header, and 8 byte-long)
+(2 byte-long header, and 8 byte-long body)

 You can also use an `ExclusiveLengthField`.
 In which case, the field's length calculation
 <i>excludes</i> the length of its own struct: